 Develop effective ways to lead, inspire, and direct the cast and crew's energies to realize a creative vision

 The guiding force of any narrative film is the director.
 This workshop is for emerging film directors interested in the craft, process and techniques of directing.
 Casting, rehearsal techniques, script, storyboarding and scene analysis, camera placement, and collaboration are examined and experienced by each class member.
 Students explore and develop effective ways to lead, inspire, manage and direct the cast and crew’s creative energies in order to realize the director’s vision.
-Participants will make at least one short film in this workshop.
+Following lecture, exercises, and discussion of process, participants will cast, block, rehearse, and shoot at least one short scene in this workshop.
 This course is specifically designed to provide an understanding of storytelling techniques and story development through actors and the camera.
 It addresses the major practical issues associated with narrative filmmaking.

 “A dream come true; I feel refreshed, motivated, and excited about my future in film after this workshop”

 “Friendly atmosphere with a great educational experience.
 The best!”

 “This is a week to change and challenge in more ways than you can imagine”

 In addition to being offered on an individual basis, this workshop is also Week 1 of the 8 Week Directing Intensive.